 There are 62 references to cake so far in our 19th- century corpus, ranging from Jane Eyre’s slightly depressing “oaten-cakes” (also found in Shelley’s Frankenstein) to the more lavish offerings of plum-cake, plum-pudding, tea-cake, sponge-cake, and cheese-cake that appear in works by Dickens, Le Fanu and others.

-Here are a few of the most famous – although Mary Berry and co might not officially recognise them as cakes!
-We’ve also included a few recipes, for those of our readers who enjoy adventuous baking…
+Here are a few of the most famous – although the Paul Hollywood and co might not officially recognise them as cakes!
+We’ve also included a few recipes, for those of our readers who enjoy adventurous baking…

 6. Jane Eyre’s thin Oaten Cakes – Charlotte Bronte’s Jane Eyre (1847)